A Lighter Delicacy

 Biological Keratin treatment - Enzymatic treatments

 Biological treatment requires microbial keratinolysis treatment employs microorganisms that produce enzymes to break the rigid and strongly cross-linked keratin structure in feathers called "Keratinase".
 Keratinase is a particular class of extracellular proteolytic inducible enzyme with the capability of degrading insoluble keratin substrates.
-In this study, Bacillus licheniformis Keratinase is selected and supplied by ‘Creative Enzymes’,the enzyme manufacturing company based in New York.
+In this study, Bacillus licheniformis Keratinase is selected and supplied by ‘Creative Enzymes’, the enzyme manufacturing company based in New York.

 2. Sculpting alternative meat

 Replicating the 'melt-in-the-mouth' quality of chicken meat requires a low melting point to dissolve fat and its binders.
 Through the light weight sponge structure, when we take a bite saliva when eating floods the air out of the keratin meat.
 This method speeds up the dissolving rate in the mouth and reduces chewing required.
 The protein then becomes more easily to swallow.
-In conjunction to this, all selected food binders were having a lower melting points than human body temperature and low in sugar and sodium content.
+In conjunction to this, all selected food binders have a lower melting point than human body temperature and is low in sugar and sodium content.
 Under these circumstances, the physical and chemical aspects of making could contribute to a melt-in-the-mouth texture, able to substitute fat in food and tricked our food perception senses.